LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Another important aspect for using several sensors via the proxy system is the synchronisation of the measurement intervals between the sensors.
 Individual sensor setups do not require any additional synchronisation information, as this is communicated via the (+usb) interface.
 If several sensors are connected locally, they can be connected to each other via their sync input using short cables.
 One sensor acts as the central clock as described in chapter \ref{sensor-synchronisation-interface}.
 This no longer works for long distances and the synchronisation must be established via a shared network connection.
 If time-critical synchronisation over the network is required, (+ptp) and (+pps) output functionality [@O24] can be used on many (+sbc), such as the *Raspberry Pi Compute Module*.

 ### Command-Router

 As it is possible to connect many identical sensors to one host, therefore it needs to be possible to address them separately.
 This separation is done by the *MRPProxy* module, which is a separate part from the core (+mrp)-library, to keep installation package dependencies small.
 Each connected sensor is accessed via the text-based (+cli), which is initially the same for each sensor.
 The only identification feature is the sensor (+uuid) by using the *id* command of the sensor (+cli).
 The *MRPProxy* instance claims to be a sensor to the host (+pc) running (+mrp) (+cli), so multiple sensors must be combined into one virtual one.
 This is done in several steps, start procedure described by the following sub-chapters.

-#### Construct the Sensor ID Lookup-Table
+#### Merging the Sensor Capabilities

 Immediately after starting the *MRPProxy*, the (+uuid)s of all locally connected sensors are read out.
 These are stored together with the class instance of the *MRPHal* module in a (+lut).
-This makes it possible to address a sensor directly using its (+uuid).
+This makes it possible to address and interact with a  sensor directly using its (+uuid).

-#### Merging the Sensor Capabilities

 %%Sensor_capabilities_merging_algorithm.csv%%

-When using sensors with different capabilities, these must be combined.
+When using sensors with the same capabilities, these must be combined.
 These are used to select the appropriate measurement mode for a measurement.
 For this purpose, the *info* command of each sensor is queried.
 This information is added to the previously created (+lut).
 Duplicate entries are summarised (see table \ref{Sensor_capabilities_merging_algorithm.csv}) and returned to the host when the *info* \ref{lst:mtsc} command is received over network.